Requirements for all degrees

 External coursework and cross-credit study

 You may request to undertake units other than those specifically prescribed for the course.

 These units may be offered by the University of Sydney or another institution.
 If credit is required, then approval must be obtained beforehand for the substitution or addition.
 You are advised to consider carefully the timetable implications and work requirements of study undertaken in other faculties or institutions.
 You will need to complete an appropriate form and submit it to Student Administration along with a unit of study outline and a permission to enrol in that unit from the host faculty or institution, in the semester prior to intended study.
 It is your responsibility to ensure you comply with any requirements of the other faculty or institution.

-Cross-institutional study is not available for postgraduate degrees.
+Cross-institutional study is not available in postgraduate coursework degrees.